3 Alternatives to Cash Gifts for Graduation

 3. Lighten their student loan load

-Federal loan forgiveness measures may be on the horizon, but for now 54% of those graduating with a bachelor's degree are graduating with debt, and the average debt among those borrowers is $29,100.2 And about a third of graduates with loans are still making payments when they're 35–45 years old, based on numbers from 2019.3 For many grads, all of that can be daunting.
+For students who graduated in 2023 with a bachelor's degree, 50% graduated with debt, and for those students, the average loan burden was $29,300.1 And about a third of graduates with loans are still making payments when they're 35–45 years old, based on Federal Reserve data from 2022.2 For many grads, it can be daunting to start out in the workforce—likely in an entry level position—while paying hundreds of dollars per month in loan payments on average.
 Instead of contributing a lump sum, however, you might match a new grad's student loan payments for a specified period.
 "That way, they're still on the hook for practicing good money habits like paying their bills on time," Susan says.

 Monetary gifts aside, one of the best things you can give a new grad is the benefit of insight.
 "Imparting some of your own hard-earned wisdom—including your mistakes—can help them make smarter financial decisions in their own lives," Chris says.